hd1080p/Bank-Program/README.md

 with real people.

 ##Overview
-The purpose of this bank program is to design and implement how a bank behaves by demonstrating many concepts such as:<br/>
+The purpose of this bank program is designing and implementing a bank's behavior by demonstrating many concepts such as:<br/>
 &nbsp;&nbsp;&nbsp;* Object-oriented and functional designs; nested objects <br/>
 &nbsp;&nbsp;&nbsp;* Multiple file compilation: separate header and source files <br/>
 &nbsp;&nbsp;&nbsp;* Database manipulation <br/>